 Airbus is the principal helicopter provider to many federal, state and local law enforcement and homeland security agencies in the U.S. These include U.S. Customs and Border Protection, U.S. Coast Guard, California Highway Patrol, the Texas Department of Public Safety, Los Angeles Police Department and Los Angeles County Sheriff’s Office.

-Airbus Defence and Space, Inc. offers a broad array of advanced solutions to meet U.S. and Canadian military and commercial requirements, including fixed- and rotary-wing aircraft, homeland security systems, public safety communications, defense electronics and avionics, threat detection and space systems.
+Airbus offers a broad array of advanced solutions to meet U.S. and Canadian military and commercial requirements, including fixed- and rotary-wing aircraft, homeland security systems, public safety communications, defense electronics and avionics, threat detection and space systems.